rajdeeprath/red5-development-series/code-examples/server-side/red5-stream-examples/stream-publish-detection/Readme.md

-# Fetching live stream statistics
+# Stream Publish/Unpublish detection
 ---

 ## About
 ---

-This server side application demonstrates how to read stream statistics information froma  Red5 live stream.
-Stream statistics includes parameters such as subscriber count, bytes transferred, publish name etc:.
-Red5 stream statistics are read in from a ClientBroadcastStream as a [IClientBroadcastStreamStatistics](http://red5.org/javadoc/red5-server-common/org/red5/server/api/statistics/IClientBroadcastStreamStatistics.html) object using the [getStatistics](http://red5.org/javadoc/red5-server-common/org/red5/server/stream/ClientBroadcastStream.html#getStatistics--) method.
+This server side application demonstrates how to detect stream publish event outside the Application adapter.
+You can use this to detect publish start in the context of a Red5 plugin or a separate service runnin within your application.

 ## Build & Deploy